On the sensitivity reach of LQ production with preferential couplings to third generation fermions at the LHC: Results

-The lower right panel of Figure~\ref{fig:heatmapssignificance} presents the sensitivity of all production modes combined, and compares our exclusion region with the latest one from the ATLAS Collaboration~\cite{ATLAS_7A}.
-The comparison suggests that our ML approach has a better sensitivity than the standard cut-based analysis from ATLAS, especially at large values of $g_U$.
-In particular, we find that our exclusion curves are already starting to probe solutions to the B-anomalies for $\lq$ masses up to $2.25\tev$.
+The top panel of Figure~\ref{fig:heatmapscomparingcms} presents the sensitivity of all signal production processes combined, and compares our expected exclusion region with the latest one from the ATLAS Collaboration~\cite{ATLAS_7A}.
+The comparison suggests that our proposed analysis strategy provides better sensitivity than current methods being carried out at ATLAS, especially at large values of $g_U$.
+In particular, we find that with the $\textrm{pp}$ data already available from RUN-II, our expected exclusion curves begin to probe solutions to the B-anomalies for $\lq$ masses up to $2.25\tev$.

 Figure~\ref{fig:heatmapscomparingcms} shows the expected signal significance considering ${\rm BR}(\lq \to \bq\,\tau) = 1$, in order to compare our analysis with the corresponding results from the CMS~\cite{LQS_CMS_2022_results_comparison} and ATLAS~\cite{ATLAS_Vertical_Line} Collaborations.
-Let us emphasize again that ${\rm BR}(\lq \to \bq\,\tau)$ depends on $\beta_R$, as illustrated on the left panel of Figure~\ref{fig:branching_ratios}.
+Let us emphasize again that ${\rm BR}(\lq \to \bq\,\tau)$ depends on $\beta_R$, as illustrated on the top panel of Figure~\ref{fig:branching_ratios}.
 Thus, although the ${\rm BR}(\lq \to \bq\,\tau) = 1$ scenario is a possible physical case, it does not solve the observed anomalies in the $R_{D^{(*)}}$ ratios, as it corresponds to the case where LQs couple exclusively to right-handed currents.

 With this in mind, the scenario studied by CMS in~\cite{LQS_CMS_2022_results_comparison} considers couplings only to left-handed currents, setting artificially the condition ${\rm BR}(\lq \to \bq\,\tau) = 1$.
 In order to compare, we scale the efficiency$\times$acceptance of our selection criteria for $\beta_R=0$, by a factor of 2.0 for s$\lq$ and 4.0 for d$\lq$.
 According to Figure~\ref{fig:heatmapscomparingcms}, the ML approach that we have followed again suggests an optimisation of the signal and background separation, having the potential of improving the regions of exclusion (1.69 $\sigma$) with respect to that of CMS.
-In the Figure we have also included a similar exclusion by ATLAS~\cite{ATLAS_Vertical_Line}.
+In the bottom panel of the Figure we have also included a similar exclusion by ATLAS~\cite{ATLAS_Vertical_Line}.
 However, since ATLAS only considers d$\lq$ production in the analysis, the results are not entirely comparable, so are included only as a reference.